-The confidentiality of any information supplied to Babergh DC by third parties is determined when the information is received.
-Where a third party states that information it supplies to Babergh DC is commercially confidential, or cannot be released for any of the other reasons given above, then Babergh DC asks for a justification to be provided giving the reasons for this.
+The confidentiality of any information supplied to the councils by third parties is determined when the information is received.
+Where a third party states that information it supplies to the Councils is commercially confidential or cannot be released for any of the other reasons given above, then the Councils will ask for a justification to be provided giving the reasons for this.
 Information that is confirmed as confidential on the basis of a justification cannot be released to other parties.
-Where Babergh DC is unable to supply information it will give the reason for this.
+Where the Councils are unable to supply information, it will give the reason for this.